- Awesome WM Widgets

 themes:

-Name Screenshot nord (default) outrun light dark naughty (default) from local theme - setup widget placement
+Name Screenshot nord outrun light dark naughty (default) from local theme -

 top center - in case you clock is centered: